-Minh (she/her/hers) is a Ph.D.
-Candidate (ABD) in Linguistics at Georgetown University with a concentration in Sociolinguistics.
-She is currently working on her dissertation under the supervision of Dr. Cynthia Gordon.
-Her dissertation focuses on family interaction in Vietnamese and the linguistic resources that Vietnamese speakers use to index their identities in everyday conversation.
-Her project synthesizes the fields of interactional sociolinguistics, epistemic discourse analysis, and sociocultural approaches to identity construction.
+Minh (she/her/hers) holds a Ph.D. in Linguistics from Georgetown University with a concentration in Sociolinguistics.
+Her doctoral dissertation focused on family interaction in Vietnamese and the linguistic resources that Vietnamese speakers use to index their identities in everyday conversation.
+The project synthesizes the fields of interactional sociolinguistics, epistemic discourse analysis, and sociocultural approaches to identity construction.

 Minh has experience in qualitative ethnographic research, sociolinguistic interviewing, and discourse analysis.
 Her other research interests include language and identity, queer communities, narrative studies, interactional sociolinguistics, and the Vietnamese diaspora.
 Some of Minh’s professional skills include working with content management systems, process and project management, and analyzing focus group interview data.